Charivari: North America

 Charivari has been practiced in much of the United States, but it was most frequent on the frontier, where communities were small and more formal enforcement was lacking.
 It was documented into the early 20th century, but was thought to have mostly died out by mid century.
 In Canada, charivaris have occurred in Ontario, Quebec, and the Atlantic provinces, but not always as an expression of disapproval.

-The early French colonists took the custom of charivari (or shivaree in the United States) to their settlements in Quebec.
+The early French colonists took the custom of charivari to their settlements in Quebec.
 Some historians believe the custom spread to English-speaking areas of Lower Canada and eventually into the American South, but it was independently common in English society, so was likely to be part of Anglo-American customs.
 Charivari is well documented in the Hudson Valley from the earliest days of English settlers through the early 1900s.
 The earliest documented examples of Canadian charivari were in Quebec in the mid-17th century.
 One of the most notable was on June 28, 1683.
 After the widow of François Vézier dit Laverdure remarried only three weeks after her husband’s death, people of Quebec City conducted a loud and strident charivari against the newlyweds at their home.

 As practised in North America, the charivari tended to be less extreme and punitive than the traditional European custom.
 Each was unique and heavily influenced by the standing of the family involved, as well as who was participating.
 While embellished with some European traditions, in a North American charivari participants might throw the culprits into horse tanks or force them to buy candy bars for the crowd.

 This account from an American charivari in Kansas exemplifies the North American attitude.
 In contrast to punitive charivari in small villages in Europe, meant to ostracize and isolate the evildoers, North American charivaris were used as "unifying rituals", in which those in the wrong were brought back into the community after what might amount to a minor hazing.
 In some communities the ritual served as a gentle spoof of the newlyweds, intended to disrupt for a while any sexual activities that might be under way.
-In parts of the midwest US, such as Kansas, in the mid 1960-1970s, shivaree customs continued as good natured wedding humour along the lines of the musical Oklahoma!.
+In parts of the midwest US, such as Kansas, in the mid 1960–1970s, shivaree customs continued as good natured wedding humour along the lines of the musical Oklahoma!.
 Rituals included wheeling the bride about in a wheelbarrow or tying cowbells under a wedding bed.
 This ritual may be the base of the fastening of tin cans to the newlyweds car.

-In Tampa, Florida in September 1885, a large chivaree was held on the occasion of local official James T. Magbee's wedding.
+In Tampa, Florida, in September 1885, a large chivaree was held on the occasion of local official James T. Magbee's wedding.
 According to historian Kyle S. Vanlandingham, the party was "the wildest and noisiest of all the chivaree parties in Tampa's history," attended by "several hundred" men and lasting "until near daylight".
 The music produced during the chivaree was reportedly "hideous and unearthly beyond description".

 Charivari is believed to have inspired the development of the Acadian tradition of Tintamarre.